parkmee/train-schedule/README.md

 ## Getting Started

-Click start to begin the game.
-Answer each question before the time runs out.
-Your scores will be tallied at the end of the game!
+Enter train data to add it to the schedule.
+The current schedule will show all trains information stored to the Firebase cloud server, along with the calculated time of next arrival.

 ## Built With